AIBiology/aibiology.github.io/Week_03.md

 * Understand the basics of:
   * Pandas
   * NumPy
-  * Using functions, commenting code, best practices
+  * Using functions, commenting code, best practices in coding

 {% include custom/office_hours.html %}